 Days 10-13, I was in New York for work.
 When I get home and settled on day 14, I noted: “Horrible fatigue today.
 A lot of nausea.
 Coffee aversions.
 Overall down day.”
 I will never forget this day because I got out of bed that morning thinking (remembering) how it was around day 13/14 of the previous SIBO antibiotic cycles when seemingly overnight I felt 100% again.
 I had so much hope, but not even an hour after waking up, I was back in bed, thinking maybe I had the flu.
 I felt miserable.
 And when I did spring back to life, I began having the coffee aversions, which lasted for most of the rest of the 28 days.
 I mean, who was I anyways?!
 But that was day 14, which meant the final day of Neomycin.

 Days 15-28 (Rifaximin only)

-- So on day 20, I stopped eating the FODMAPs and grains, dairy, and anything else that’s “technically” encouraged during the antibiotic protocol.
-I also started fasting again, and fasted for 14 hours that night/morning.
+I stopped eating the FODMAPs and grains, dairy, and anything else that’s “technically” encouraged during the antibiotic protocol.
+And I also started fasting again, and fasted for 14 hours that night/morning.

 - Food: coffee, coconut milk, monkfruit, smoothie (Elmhurst Milked Unsweetened Hazelnut, kale, spinach, Swiss chard, banana, blueberries, hempseeds), Banana, Paleo Bar, pork rinds, collard greens, homemade dressing (olive oil, cinnamon, apple cider vinegar), chicken, turkey, flaxseed + pumpkin seeds, 100% chocolate, walnuts, banana and almond butter